devozerov/hazelcast/docs/design/sql/03-network-protocol.md

 Hazelcast Mustang is a modern distributed SQL engine that targets the OLTP workloads for in-memory data.
 We expect that the engine will be used mostly for relatively short queries, taking milliseconds or seconds to complete.
-Because network latency is still relatively as of 2020, the protocol should be designed to minimize the number of blocking network calls, when one member waits for the other.
+Because network latency is still relatively high as of 2020, the protocol should be designed to minimize the number of blocking network calls when one member waits for another.

 ### 1.2 Fail-Fast